Day of the Dead in Mexico

 Overnight at the hotel.

-Optional Hot Air Balloon Ride in Teotihuacan $210 p/p
+Optional Hot Air Balloon Ride in Teotihuacán ($210 p/p):

 Nov 2 - Puebla - San Miguel de Allende